oskariorg/oskari-docs/md/documentation/backend/upgrade_scripts.md

 - Make sure the upgrade scripts have proper error handling.
 Database environments may vary as the content in the database.
  It's always better to check things instead of assuming.
+- Keep upgrade scripts small.
+The smaller they are the less can go wrong.

 ## Script naming